Nompie1993/FNB-APP-ACADEMY/README.md

   - Behavior facts
 - "WHERE WILL YOU FIND THEM?" section with enclosure location

-### insecthouse.html
-- Information about the insect house attraction
-- Describes the importance of insects in ecosystems
-- Features various insect species on display

 ## Image Files
 All images are stored in the `zooimages/` directory and include: